apsdsm/fetch/README.md

 The first two parameters would be passed along appropriately, and the last (missing) parameter will be filled in by Fetch.
 If two or more parameters share the same type, then Fetch will feed them to the constructor in the order they are received by `Make`.

+### Make Concrete Classes

-Finally, it is also possible to use Fetch to satisfy the dependency on concrete classes that are not registered in the service provider.
+It is possible to use Fetch to satisfy the dependency on concrete classes that are not registered in the service provider.
 Fetch will look at the constructor for the class and try find matching dependencies at run time.
 This means that the above class could also be resolved as:

 ```csharp
 IOC.Make<Goblin>("puga", 50);
 ```

+There is also an alternative version of this method, `IOC.Make<T,R>()` which will return the object of type `T` cast as type `R`.

 ## Inject Bindings (Testing)